 Significantly reduce the cost of your education by securing a merit scholarship.
 WMU-Cooley has a very generous scholarship program that rewards excellence.
-Calculate your predicted law school GPA by looking at the chart below to receive your preliminary scholarship review.

 Awards of up to 100% tuition